FedeDP/libmodule/tests/README.md

 ## Build and test

-To build, you need cmocka; tests are automatically built when libmodule is built in Debug mode.
+To build, you need cmocka and valgrind; tests are automatically built when libmodule is built in Debug mode.
 To run, from libmodule/build folder, issue:

     $ ctest -V